Python-SIP/sip/doc/c_api.rst

     is :class:`sip.simplewrapper`.
 It is an extension of the ``PyObject`` structure and so may be safely cast to it.

-    When the limited Python API is enabled and Python v3.2 or later is being used then it is only available as an opaque (i.e. incomplete) type and the following members are not available.
+    When the limited Python API is enabled then it is only available as an opaque (i.e. incomplete) type and the following members are not available.

     .. c:member:: void *data